-As some of you may have seen from one of our recent post, GR Heads to Europe, we were over seas for a couple of weeks doing some sight seeing and playing a little music.
+As some of you may have seen from one of our recent posts, GR Heads to Europe, we were over seas for a couple of weeks doing some sight seeing and playing a little music.
 In total, we went to 5 countries, though some visits felt extremely short and quick.
 We wanted to share some of the experiences with you, so here we go with some short travel insights, a few pretty pictures, and a short jam video we took from a rooftop in Brussels, Belgium.

 Our Travel Guitars